-“Stock video” is therefore defined as film or video footage that has been previously shot (usually for an unrelated purpose) and can be used in other films, projects, or productions.
-Stock video clips tend to be 60 seconds or less and are usually creatively inserted into a larger video production to add context or fill holes.
+“Stock video” is therefore defined as film or video footage that has been previously shot (sometimes for an unrelated purpose) and can be used in other films, projects, or productions.
+Stock video clips tend to be 60 seconds or less and are usually creatively inserted into larger video productions to add context or fill holes.

 By purchasing a footage license, customers are able to save time and resources that would otherwise be spent on shooting new material.
 This is especially useful when footage of cities, landmarks, natural environments, wildlife, historical events, and other difficult-to-reproduce footage is needed.

 Clips of stock footage can be bought and sold online through various stock agencies, creator websites, or other platforms that facilitate the transaction between the customer and the video’s creator.
 Stock videos are usually rights-managed or royalty-free, with licensing fees varying across agencies and platforms.

 The Stock Video Clip: A Brief History

 Stock footage companies started popping up in the mid-1980s, building on the foundations of an already established stock photography industry.
 Libraries often consisted of niche topics as one production company focused on extreme sports while another focused on cultural or technological collections of footage.
 Larger agencies bought these smaller niche companies and began assembling their own comprehensive collections of stock video.

 As personal camcorders like the Betacam and VHS became household items, the possibility for more people to create videos increased as well.
 Shooting stock footage on film used to be the only way to create video productions in the past.
 These technologies paved the way for today’s modern tools, like the smartphone’s video recorder and various playback and streaming platforms.